Adishar93/AR-Build-Guide-Unity/README.md

-# AR Assembly Visualizer Unity
+# AR Build Guide Unity
 Augmented Reality implementation for the
 AR Application aimed at helping with manual assembly of products / machinery by projecting a virtual model on a flat surface